 There are at least two sources you might use to locate an appropriate program.
 The Association for the Advancement of Medical Instrumentation (AAMI) maintains an online, by-state directory of schools that offer degree programs in biomedical equipment technology.
 The National Center for Education Statistics (NCES) is an excellent source of postsecondary learning institutions and yields over 90 schools that may offer appropriate degree programs.

 What Are the Employment Opportunities?

-In 2010, the BLS projected employment opportunities for medical equipment repairers would increase 27% from 2008-2018.
-The increase is due in part to growing need for healthcare, brought on by an expanding senior population.
-Also in 2010, the BLS determined the mean annual wage for medical equipment repairers or technicians to be $46,380.
+In 2014, the BLS projected employment opportunities for medical equipment repairers would increase 6% from 2014-2024.
+The increase is due in part to growing need for healthcare along with an expanding complexity in equipment.
+Also in May 2014, the BLS determined the median annual wage for medical equipment repairers or technicians to be $45,660.